Pushtape/pushtape-drops-7/profiles/pushtape/README.markdown

 ##7.x-1.x###
 Is tracking the changes from http://git.drupal.org/project/pushtape.git.
 This branch we all always have in common.
-One person is responsible for pulling in changes from our dev branches (or appliyng patches supplied).
+One person is responsible for pulling in changes from our dev branches (or appliyng patches supplied). this branch is dedicated to using as little cruft as possible.

 ##7.x-1.x-upstream###
 Is my dev branch.
 Changes I propose to be comitted to the "upstream/7.x-1.x" branch (7.x-1.x on drupal.org).
 This is a "fork" of http://drupal.org/project/pushtape.
 It is implementing these changes and solutions from the [pushtape features issuequeue](http://drupal.org/project/issues/pushtape_features):